wildstang/2013_software/README.md

 Similar to Team 254, we also decided to switch to Java from C++ this year.
 Java is easier to teach, many students already had some instruction in school, and the students can grasp the concepts faster.
 Also the students and mentors could work on both Windows or Mac computers.

-After the initial heartburn from Sqwauk's and Java ME's limitations, we feel the change was a success and will continue using Java in future years.
+After the initial heartburn from Sqwuak's and Java ME's limitations, we feel the change was a success and will continue using Java in future years.
+I would recommend it for any team thinking about making the switch.
+However, they should understand how limited this version of Java really is.
+We lost about 2 weeks just trying to get basic functionality to compile and run because the compile/run time error messages are very cryptic.
+It took examining the WPI libraries design patterns and their use of this "Java" to understand how to recreate "simple" things like an unsynchronized List or a way to do a type-safe "enum".

 ## Intro